 Raw electronic data generated for meteorological monitoring will consist of hourly averages of wind speed, wind direction, humidity, temperature, and solar radiation, and 5-min averages of precipitation activity.
 Electronic data will be downloaded, edited, screened and gathered into site report files.
 Data files will be traced, from downloading to archiving and internal verification, on an electronic data file management worksheet.
 The following guidelines should be followed when manipulating electronic data.
+All files will be created, manipulated and archived according to FOP 16.

 - Download electronic data collected by the OMNIDATA Easy Logger. - Copy the raw data to a working 3.5-in. high-density (HD) diskette using the extension .93 (or the appropriate year), and to an archival Bernoulli using the extension .93a.
 Use the working diskette to "clean up" data.
 Attach a label to the archival Bernoulli and place in temporary storage.
-Attach a second label on the working diskette and begin processing. - Take the working diskette to the site office PC. - Use a DOS editing tool to combine multiple data sets if they were not joined at the time of data downloading.
-The precipitation data remain in a separate data set from all other data collected.
+Attach a second label on the working diskette and begin processing. - Take the working diskette to the site office PC.